 Open innovation is the crowdsourcing of knowledge and resources from external sources to drive internal innovation.
 This concept was developed by Henry Chesbrough, a professor at the University of Berkeley’s Haas Business School, in 2003.
 Since then, many organisations such as the National Aeronautics and Space Administration (NASA), Unilever, Samsung and JTC Corporation, have leveraged open innovation to discover new ideas as well as design better products and solutions.

-This is a selection of resources on open innovation available from the NLB catalogue or the Internet which could be helpful for someone who is on the journey to find out more.
+This is a selection of resources on open innovation available from the NLB catalogue or the Internet.
 It is not meant to be an exhaustive list.

 |Search Terms||Call Number|

 (listed in alphabetical order)

 - Chesbrough, H., Vanhaverbeke, W. & West, J. (Eds.).
 (2014).
 New frontiers in open innovation.
 Oxford: Oxford University Press.

 Edited by Henry Chesbrough, the man who developed the concept of open innovation, New Frontiers in Open Innovation examines the research conducted on open innovation management and provides insights to some of the most important trends and topics in open innovation research, including the management challenges faced by organisations while practising open innovation.